Precious Cargo (film): Production

 The movie was filmed in Gulfport, MS at the Island View Casino and the Port of Gulfport in 2015.

 Release

 The film was released on April 22, 2016, by Lionsgate Premiere and filming in New York City, New York.

 Box office

 As of July 24, 2020, Precious Cargo grossed $567,064 in the United Arab Emirates, Portugal, Turkey, United Kingdom, and Thailand.

 Reception

-On Rotten Tomatoes, it has an approval rating of 0%, based on 22 reviews, with an average rating of 2.6/10.
 On Metacritic, the film has a weighted average score of 27 out of 100, based on reviews from 4 critics.

 Ian Freer of Empire magazine wrote: "In the ’90s it would have been a serviceable DTV alternative when the Van Damme/Jeff Wincott flick was out at Blockbuster.
 These days it is a lacklustre anachronism.
 Bruce Willis should really know better."

 Peter Bradshaw of The Guardian gave it 1 out of 5 and wrote: "A straight-to-video nightmare is all that's on offer here."